marshon03/assignment-1-supervised-learning/README.md

 game_data = pd.read_csv('Add chess games data location here')

 There are two functions(movie_data, chess_game_data) that will need to be commented out and uncommented out when you want to execute model training for each dataset.

+There is a python file called GridSearch.
+If you want to run this I've provided comments  inside each function where the params, grid search, etc live.
+You will need to comment and uncomment out each grid search and params you would like to execute.